Skip to Content

 How to Go from Highlights to All Over Blonde - Prepping hair

-Mix a small amount of bleach and developer.
-Apply it to a hidden strand at the nape of your neck.
-Watch the spot where your natural roots meet the old highlights.
-If the strand turns gummy, stretches, or breaks, stop.
-Your hair is too fragile for full bleaching.
-If it stays strong and lightens evenly, you can move forward.
+A strand test shows whether the hair can handle more lifting, especially where the natural roots meet the old highlights.
+If the strand turns gummy, stretches too much, or breaks, the hair is too fragile for full bleaching that day.
+If it stays strong and lightens evenly, the service can move forward more safely.

 Applying bleach for going highlights to all-over blonde